 Advertising Restrictions

 It makes sense that all marketing of gambling services and products must also be conducted in a socially responsible fashion.
-The advertising materials should not contain misleading information or target individuals below the legal gambling age in the country (18 years old).
-No children or minors can appear in gambling-related adverts.
-The ads cannot prompt people to participate in any gambling activities.
+Advertising materials should not contain misleading information or target individuals below the legal gambling age in the country (18 years old).
+No children or minors can appear in gambling-related adverts, and the ads cannot prompt people to participate in any gambling activities.

-People who are younger or appear to be younger than 25 years cannot be shown gambling in the marketing materials.
+People who are, or appear to be, younger than 25 cannot be shown gambling in marketing materials.
 There is also a whistle-to-whistle ban that prohibits the broadcasting of sports betting commercials on television before the 9 pm watershed.
-The body tasked with regulating gambling advertisements is the UK Advertising Standards Agency (ASA).
+The body tasked with regulating gambling advertisements is the UK Advertising Standards Authority (ASA).

 Where to Seek Help for Problem Gambling in the UK